Skip to content

 Add to CI — Run semgrep ci in your pipeline.
 Official configs exist for GitHub Actions, GitLab CI, Jenkins, Buildkite, and CircleCI.

 Used by Lyft, Dropbox, Snowflake, HashiCorp, Trail of Bits, GitLab, and Figma.
-For a detailed comparison with other tools, see our guides on Semgrep alternatives and Semgrep vs CodeQL.
+For a detailed comparison with other tools, see the guides on Semgrep alternatives and Semgrep vs CodeQL.

 Best for